 Item Description VLAN ID Use the drop down list to specify a VLAN profile as IGMP Static Group.
-Group IP Address Specify the IPv4 multicast address you wish to assign for the static group (defined in VLAN ID).
+Group IP Address It is an identifier for the group member.
+Packets sent to such address will be transferred to all interfaces defined in Member Ports.
+Specify the IPv4 multicast address you wish to assign for the static group (defined in VLAN ID).
 Member Ports Specify the port(s) that static group with given IPv4 multicast address shall include.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.
+Modify - Click it to modify settings.